-- 22.7.
-Although indications are that demand for aggregate will increase to some extent, no sharp increases in demand are expected in the next year.
-The landbank for sand and gravel remains above 7 years, and the Mineral Sites Plan identifies adequate new sites to maintain production and sales.
-If for some reason it proves impossible to maintain supply, the strategy for mineral provision will have to be re-visited. - 22.8.
+20.1.
+It is considered that all sources of aggregate demonstrate capacity for some increase in supply, should demand increase, and no sharp increases in demand are expected in the next year.
+In the longer term, there are adequate landbanks for sand and gravel and crushed rock.
+The Mineral Sites Plan identifies adequate new sites to maintain production and sales.
+If for some reason it proves impossible to maintain supply, the strategy for mineral provision will have to be re-visited.
 It is therefore considered that it is appropriate to continue to use the 10 year average figure, as set out in this Local Aggregates Assessment, to establish the size of the landbank and level of provision for both sand and gravel and crushed rock.